LinusU/rustic-yellow/README.md

 ## Contributing

 Contributions to Rustic Yellow are welcome!
-If you'd like to contribute code or report a bug, please open an issue or pull request on the project's GitHub page: https://github.com/LinusU/rustic-yellow
+Feel free to open an issue if you have any questions or suggestions.
+If you want to contribute code, it's probably a good idea to open an issue first to discuss the change you want to make, since it's still early days for this project.

 ## Acknowledgements